Korean Fish Cake Soup

 Cooking Tips for Korean Fish Cake Soup

 • Before preparing the broth, make sure to remove the innards of the dried anchovies.
-The innards have a bitter taste, which can be unpleasant.
+The innards have a bitter taste, which can be bitter and unpleasant.
+To remove the innards, split the body of the anchovies in half.
+Remove the innards (it’ll look black) and that’s it!

-• Feel free to adjust the amount of long green peppers and gochugaru in the soup and dipping sauce based on your spice tolerance.
+• Feel free to adjust the amount of long green peppers and gochugaru in the soup and dipping sauce based on your spice level preference.

 • The broth can be made 2 days in advance and stored in the refrigerator.
 It can also be stored in the freezer for a month.
 If freezing, be sure to strain the broth completely, including the radish.
 I find that the radish gets very mushy when reheated.